cst8209/bean-counters-final/README.md

-# bean-counters
+# Bean Counters

-This repository contains the starter files for the Bean Counters project
+## Objective
+Using the counters data, create an alphabetical list of names and counts of each bean counter for each type of bean.